 U.S. - New Jersey

 2017.02.07 Stock Award Web Process Works: Non-compete Enforced.
 As a general matter, employers “win” when they seek to enforce stock plan terms that have been fairly disclosed -- and accepted -- by award recipients.
 ADP recently had such a victory.
-In a case decided under New Jersey Law, the 3rd Circuit decision upheld the granting of a preliminary injunction against two former employees who had joined a competitor in violation of restrictive covenants set forth in their stock awards.
+In a case decided under New Jersey Law (ADP vs Lynch), the 3rd Circuit upheld the granting of a preliminary injunction against two former employees who had joined a competitor in violation of restrictive covenants set forth in their stock awards.

 The former employees argued that ADP’s web-based system for issuing stock awards did not adequately alert them to the consequences of the stock awards they accepted.
 They lost because ADP’s check-the-box award system involved the following key steps that led the court to bind them to the stock award agreements and the associated noncompetes: